-Phellinus mushroom is a medicinal fungus with many beneficial properties.
-It’s anti-inflammatory, antibacterial, anticancer and it boosts the immune system.
+Phellinus is a mushroom with many medicinal properties.
+It’s anti-inflammatory, antibacterial, anticancer … and it boosts the immune system.

-Beta-Glucans – The beta-glucans in phellinus enhance immune cell activity of macrophages and B-cells.
-And like turkey tail and other mushrooms, they can help destroy cancer cells.
+The beta-glucans in phellinus increase the immune activity of macrophages and B-cells.
+And they can help destroy cancer cells.

-Proteoglycans (PGs) – PGs are protein molecules found in the spaces between your dogs cells.
+PGs are protein molecules found in the spaces between your dog’s cells.
 They help protect cells in your dog’s body.

-Phellinus produces an alcohol extract that contains PGs.
+Alcohol tincture of phellinus contains PGs.
 It’s used as an anti-inflammatory to support joint disease.
-One study showed they could even replace non-steroidal anti-inflammatories (NSAIDs).
+One study showed it could even replace non-steroidal anti-inflammatories (NSAIDs).